 Don’t let this happen to your website.

 You must ask your website builder to provide the editing option on the checkout page of your online store.

 Not all users may like to signup with your website in order to place their order.
 So, if your e-commerce store has a mandatory registration system, you may be losing a lot of sales & customers.

-Various studies & researches have shown that mandatory signup is one of the major reasons for the high order abandonment rate on any e-commerce store.
+Various studies & research have shown that mandatory signup is one of the major reasons for the high order abandonment rate in any e-commerce store.